blakmatrix/colored/README.md

 # Colored

-A CLI tool to colorize logs in the terminal and a library to colorize streams(TODO) Colored is faster alternative to CCZE if you use node.js
+A CLI tool to colorize logs in the terminal and a library to colorize streams(TODO)

+Colored is a faster alternative to CCZE if you use node.js

 Install with: